-These days there has been tremendous hype on payday loan reforms by the Consumer Finance Protection Bureau (CFPB).
-And it is about time for someone to take charge.
+These days there has been tremendous hype on payday loan reforms and it is about time for someone to take charge.
 Various consumer protection groups and non-profit organizations are also lobbying to make predatory loans less predatory.
 Social media campaigns and state-level demonstrations are creating a ground swell for swaying public opinion.
 Testimonials and statistics are being used as supplementary materials to get the point across.
 Some, now, are starting to get it.

 But will these proposed reforms eliminate the need for payday loans?
 In some manner these regulations legitimize them.
 The right method should be to identify the crux of why payday loans are popular and then develop a solution.
 First, let’s briefly go over how a payday loan works in an attempt to identify the real problem.

 John’s car broke down and he needs $200 dollars immediately.
 Without a car he cannot get to work or drop his children off at school.
 And John does not get his paycheck for another 10 days.
 John has no choice but to take out a payday loan because his savings account is empty (as is his fuel tank) and he fears losing his job if absent again.
 He borrows the $200 against his future paycheck, and it will only cost him $40 dollars if he pays back the principal and interest on time.